 Both face different challenges in providing supportive environments for those children, and they both participate in Help Me Grow, a program that encourages collaboration among different service delivery systems to build the best network for supporting children and families.
 Two Help Me Grow staffers crossed the state May 16 to the 2019 Western Interstate Region Conference in Spokane County to discuss how increasing access to early childhood programming supports impoverished communities.

 In Pierce County, the number of children going into foster care in 2017 was alarming, exceeding the number from King County, more than twice its foster care population.

-“We need to think upstream and support families before a crisis happens,” said Kate Ginn, Pierce County’s Help Me Grow manager and one of 13 national Pritzker Children’s Impact Network fellows.
+“We need to think upstream and support families before a crisis happens,” said Kate Ginn, Pierce County’s Help Me Grow manager and one of 13 national Pritzker Children’s Initiative fellows.
 “It’s a better use of our money, and the less trauma for the family to face, if we reach them earlier with the supports they need.”

 That means getting information to parents as early as possible to give them the resources they need, resources that often already exist.
 The best point of contact, Ginn said, are pediatricians, who see infants several times a year for well child visits.

 “That’s an opportunity to talk about social determinants of health, like food insecurity, housing issues,” Ginn said.
 “That’s the time to have one place to refer families for more information.